Interactive Brokers Trading Service

 If Sierra Chart support has referred you to this section, please do not ask us further about discrepancies.
 We cannot help with them.
 And please do not use the argument that you do not see the problem in another program.
 Such a statement is not relevant to the limitations of the Interactive Brokers substandard data feed.
 We explain the origin of the data above.
 You are welcome to use whatever program that meets your requirements.

-One solution to the problem is to use the Sierra Chart Real-Time and Historical Exchange Data Feed instead of the substandard Interactive Brokers data feed.
+One solution to the problem is to use one of the Real-Time Exchange Data Feeds Available from Sierra Chart instead of the substandard Interactive Brokers data feed.

 Orders Disappear after Being Submitted Although They Are Still Open